 BASED ON TRUE EVENTS NO ONE BELIEVED.

 2019-U.S. Made for TV.
 385 min.
 Color.
-Produced by Katie DiMento, Ken Armstrong, Chris Leanza, T. Christian Miller, John E. Vohlers.
 Created by Susannah Grant, Ayelet Waldman, Michael Chabon.
-Directed by Lisa Cholodenko, Michael Dinner, Susannah Grant.
 Cast: Toni Collette (Grace Rasmussen), Merritt Wever (Karen Duvall), Kaitlyn Dever (Marie Adler), Eric Lange, Elizabeth Marvel, Bridget Everett.

 Trivia: Originally shown in eight episodes.
-Co-executive produced by Cholodenko, Grant and Katie Couric.
-Co-producers Armstrong and Miller wrote the 2015 news article that inspired the story.
+Co-executive produced by Lisa Cholodenko (who also directed several episodes), Grant and Katie Couric.
+Kate Armstrong and T. Christian Miller wrote the 2015 news article that inspired the story.

 Last word: “What we learned from Netflix, as we were figuring out how to plot out that first and second episode, was that a lot of their viewers watch in two-episode bites.
 That gave me the room to think about the first part of the story as a two-hour chapter, rather than thinking I have to introduce a lot in that first episode, which would be the more standard approach if you were doing this for a network.
 To have the brilliant Toni Collette involved and have the freedom to hold out on introducing her until the end of the second hour is great.
 It’s a testament to the loosening of the reins of devices and rules that have existed in television for a long time.”
 (Grant, Harper’s Bazaar)